LogoLogo

 UMAP Technique for Embedding Visualization

-We utilize the UMAP (Uniform Manifold Approximation and Projection) technique for embedding visualizations.
+We use the UMAP (Uniform Manifold Approximation and Projection) technique for embedding visualizations.
 UMAP is a dimension reduction technique that is particularly good at preserving the local structure of the data, making it ideal for visualizing embeddings.
 We reduce the high-dimensional embeddings to a 3D space.

 Creating an Embedding Visualization Chart

-To create an embedding Visualization chart, follow these steps:
+To create an embedding visualization chart, follow these steps:

 1. Navigate to the Charts tab in your Fiddler AI instance